 - How many Class A extinguishers are needed for the whole premises?

 - Are the appropriate extinguishers located in the building for the correct risk environment?

 - Are the minimum travel distances between extinguishers correct?

 As well as using the correct extinguisher, you need to ensure staff have received the relevant training to use the equipment.
 Fire safety training must be provided to all employees when they first join the business, or are given a change of responsibilities.
-More on fire safety training from Churches Fire can be found here.
+More on fire safety training from Churches Fire & Security can be found here.

 Fire risks in schools